aaronpowell/aaronpowell.github.io/src/documents/posts/2011-07-12-fun-in-amplifyjs-request.md

---- cson
+---
   title: "Having fun and digging deep into amplifyjs and the request API"
   metaTitle: "Having fun and digging deep into amplifyjs and the request API"
   description: "Let's have a bit of a fun doing something that's probably a bad idea with the AmplifyJS Request API."
   revised: "2011-07-13"
   date: "2011-07-12"
-tags: ["javascript","amplifyjs","doing-it-wrong"]
+  tags:
+    - "javascript"
+    - "amplifyjs"
+    - "doing-it-wrong"
   migrated: "true"
-urls: ["/javascript/fun-in-amplifyjs-request"]
+  urls:
-summary: """
+    - "/javascript/fun-in-amplifyjs-request"
-Let's have a bit of a fun doing something that's probably a bad idea with the AmplifyJS Request API.
+  summary: "Let's have a bit of a fun doing something that's probably a bad idea with the AmplifyJS Request API."
-"""
 ---
 Have you played with [amplifyjs][1] yet?
 Played with it's cool way of handling requests?